toggledbits/sockproxyd/README.md

     CONN host:port options  Connects (TCP) to host:port, and enters "echo mode".
 This should always be the last setup command issued; it is not possible to issue other setup commands after connecting to the remote host.
-The options can by any of RTIM, PACE, BLKS, or NTFY written as key value pairs, for example:
+The options can be any of RTIM, PACE, BLKS, or NTFY written as key value pairs, for example:

                             CONN 192.168.0.2:25 BLKS=514 PACE=1 NTFY=659/urn:toggledbits-com:serviceId:Example1/HandleReceive/0